 Aside from the basic controls for volume, bass, middle, and treble, the amp also has a separate input level control for the auxiliary input.
 What’s more, the aux input can handle both 3.5-millimeter and 1/4-inch jacks.

 But what makes the amp really interesting is the addition of the “scrambler” circuitry, as well as the 15 dB pad on the input.

 The “scrambler” is essentially a distortion that gives just enough punch to your bass tone to let it shine.
 It comes with two controls: one for the amount of distortion and the other one for blending it with the original clean signal.

 Such a formation may seem simple, but it actually provides you with more tone-shaping options than regular distortion circuitries.

 The 15 dB pad on the input is turned on with a simple switch.
 Its main purpose is to control the stronger output signals of active circuitries in basses, making this amp really useful for such settings.

 By toning down the signal on the input, you’ll avoid getting those unwanted distorted tones, all while keeping some of the sonic qualities of bass guitars with active preamps.

-Overall, the amp blends simplicity, practicality, and some pretty interesting advanced features that you’d find on pro-level amps.
-Above all, you can get some surprisingly great tones out of it, even do a smaller live gig with it.
+Overall, this fantastic bass amp blends simplicity, practicality, and some pretty interesting advanced features that you’d find on pro-level amps.
+Above all, you can get some surprisingly true bass sound out of it, even do a smaller live gig with it.